jcarrano/antidox/doc/source/guide.rst

 Events
 ------

-.. event:: antidox-include-children (app, this, options)
+.. event:: antidox-include-default (app, this, options)

   Emitted once for every :rst:dir:`c` directive, to determine which child elements should be included. antidox will select the first non-``None`` value.